 One close, fun and family friendly place to visit is Savannah, Georgia.
-Savannah is about a two hour drive from Jacksonville Beach and is surrounded by large oaks, beautiful Victorian homes and tons of American history.
+Savannah with kids is a great family getaway.
+It’s a short two hour drive from Jacksonville Beach and is surrounded by large oaks, beautiful Victorian homes and tons of American history.
 Here is our top 10 favorite things we did while in Savannah.

 Located next door to the Children’s Museum (and you can even get a combo ticket to save money on both), the Railroad Museum has large engines, old passenger cars and even a ride on an old steam engine.
 They have guided tours inside many of the cars allowing you to travel back in time to when travel by train was the only way to go.